GeoNomad/Camera/README.md

 In the camera.html file, set the name of the camera.
 If no name is chosen, the first camera in the list will be used.

-Modify the upload target to your server.
+Modify the upload target to your server and install upload.php on it.
+Change your jpg file saving to suit.